-Need: (5 points) Does the applicant provide data, facts, and/or evidence that demonstrate that the proposal supports the grant program purpose?
+Need (5 points): Does the applicant provide data, facts, and/or evidence that demonstrate that the proposal supports the grant program purpose?

-Capacity: (21 Points) (a) (10 points) Does the applicant demonstrate its ability to execute the grant project according to project requirements? (b) (8 points) Does grantee have experience in the last five years developing or implementing activities related to antibiotic stewardship at a regional or statewide level? (c) (3 points) Does applicant demonstrate collaboration or coordination with key stakeholders?
-Quality: (10 points) Does the applicant demonstrate that the project, in total, is well articulated and in alignment with the project requirements?
+Capacity (20 points): (a) (10 points) Does the applicant demonstrate its ability to execute the grant project according to project requirements? (b) (10 points) Does grantee have experience in the last five years developing or implementing activities related to infection prevention at a regional or statewide level?